-The SM320C6727B floating-point digital signal processor is based on the new C67x+ CPU.
-This core is code-compatible with the C67x CPU core used on the TMS320C671x DSPs, but with significant enhancements including an increase in core operating frequency from 225 MHz to 300 MHz (1) while operating at 1.2 V.
+The TMS320C672x floating-point digital signal processors are based on the new C67x+ CPU.
+This core is code-compatible with the C67x CPU core used on the TMS320C671x DSPs, but with significant enhancements including an increase in core operating frequency from 225 MHz to 300 MHz(2) while operating at 1.2 V.